NVC IT Service Desk

-The IT Help Desk is committed to high quality customer service and technical support while acting as a single point of contact to resolve all computer, network, and telephone related needs.
+The IT Service Desk is committed to high quality customer service and technical support, acting as a single point of contact to resolve all computer, network, telephone, and other technology related needs.

 Service Level Agreement & Standard Operating Procedures

-- The IT Help Desk provides full support from 8:00am to 5:00pm Monday through Friday.
-After hours you may leave a voicemail message and a Help Desk technician will return the call on the next business day.
+The IT Service Desk provides full support from 8:00am to 5:00pm Monday through Thursday (summer hours).
+After hours you may leave a voicemail message and an IT technician will return the call on the next business day.
 In the event of an emergency or for any urgent problem that cannot wait until the next business day, you may contact Public Safety at x511.

 Guidelines for problem resolution with escalation

-Help Desk staff have been trained to ensure rapid, effective resolution, or escalation for a wide variety of computer, network, and telephone related problems.
-To ensure customer satisfaction, the Help Desk will monitor workflow and resolution to all calls reported through our Help Desk system.
+IT staff have been trained to ensure rapid, effective resolution, or escalation for a wide variety of computer, network, telephone, and other technology related problems.
+To ensure customer satisfaction, IT will monitor workflow and resolution to all calls reported through our service request system.
 While many problems are resolved quickly, some may take several hours to several days to resolve depending on workloads, staffing, complexity, and scope.
 Routine work will be scheduled at the earliest convenience.
 Projects will be assigned to a project lead.

 Cases are prioritized as follows:

-Requests that directly affect teaching and learning are given highest priority.
+Note: Requests that directly affect teaching and learning are given highest priority

-The Help Desk strives to resolve reported problems in a timely manner.
+IT strives to resolve reported problems in a timely manner.
 However, there are times when delays occur and it becomes necessary to escalate the delay(s) to higher levels of management.
-Escalations may be customer-initiated or Help Desk employee-initiated.
-If a customer feels a trouble condition is not being handled on a timely basis or feels Help Desk personnel are unresponsive, they can initiate the escalation process by contacting the next level of management to expedite the trouble resolution.
+Escalations may be customer-initiated or IT employee-initiated.
+If a customer feels a trouble condition is not being handled on a timely basis or feels service desk personnel are unresponsive, they can initiate the escalation process by contacting the next level of management to expedite the trouble resolution.

 Level 3 Escalation – IT Dean

-- Follow up with the Help Desk for call ticket status if resolution is not obtained in a timely manner.
+Follow up with the Service Desk for call ticket status if resolution is not obtained in a timely manner.